Frequently Asked Questions about CCDB

 Why to do I have to pay for this?

-Caller's Companion has been in development for nearly two years, involving many (150+) hours of work.
-We think you'll be really pleased with what you can do, including the abiltiy to search by phrase (such as dances with Petronella balance in B1), use the programming matrix to view an evening's program and find repetive dance elements, and the ability to export/import one or more dances with other users.
-The feedback from our beta testers is that it is a great tool for managing your dances and programming for events.
-We hope to make it even more useful in the future.
-Consider the cost as sort of equivalent to one evening's calling.
+Caller's Companion has been in development since 2008, involving many (400+)hours of work.
+I think you'll be really pleased with what you can do, including the abiltiy to search by phrase (such as all dances with Petronella balance in B1), use the programming matrix to view an evening's program and find repetive dance elements, and the ability to import dances from Callers Box or exchange dances with other users.

 Can I import my dances from another database?